lreis2415/AutoFuzSlpPos/README.md

 Current version of AutoFuzSlpPos is developed under the [TauDEM parallelized framework](http://hydrology.usu.edu/taudem/taudem5/index.html "TauDEM") and programmed using C++ and Python language.

-The program is capable with Windows and Linux/Unix, e.g., Windows 7/8/10, CentOS 6.2, and Ubuntu 14.04.
-The  prerequisites environment of the compilation  and configuration of AutoFuzSlpPos is as follows:
+AutoFuzSlpPos is capable with Windows and Linux/Unix, e.g., Windows 7/8/10, CentOS 6.2, and Ubuntu 14.04, and macOS.

-- For PC, [Microsoft Visual C++ Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=14632) (e.g., VS 2010), [Microsoft MS-MPI V6](https://www.microsoft.com/en-us/download/details.aspx?id=47259), CMAKE
+The prerequisites environment is as follows:

-- For Linux/Unix, GCC 4.7+, MAKE, and MPICH or OpenMPI
+- For users:
+  - **MPI**, such as [Microsoft MS-MPI V6](https://www.microsoft.com/en-us/download/details.aspx?id=47259)+, OpenMPI, MPICH2
-- Python 2.7+ packaged with Numpy 1.6+ and GDAL 1.9+.
+  - Python 2.7.x packaged with Numpy 1.6+ and GDAL 1.9.x.
+- For developers (include the MPI and Python mentioned above):
+  - CMake 2.8.0+
+  - C/C++ compiler with C++11 support, such as Microsoft Visual Studio 2010+, GCC 4.7+, Clang 7.0+.

 # 2 Installation